Quantum (NASDAQ:QMCO) Updates Q1 2023 Earnings Guidance

 Quantum (NASDAQ:QMCO – Get Rating) issued an update on its first quarter 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of -$0.05–$0.03 for the period, compared to the consensus earnings per share estimate of -$0.03.
 The company issued revenue guidance of $91.00 million-$97.00 million, compared to the consensus revenue estimate of $93.56 million.

-QMCO has been the topic of a number of recent research reports.
-Lake Street Capital cut their price target on shares of Quantum from $6.00 to $4.00 and set a buy rating on the stock in a research note on Thursday.
-B. Riley cut their target price on shares of Quantum from $4.00 to $2.75 and set a neutral rating on the stock in a research note on Thursday.
-Finally, Northland Securities reduced their target price on shares of Quantum from $7.00 to $6.00 in a report on Thursday.
+QMCO has been the subject of several research reports.
+B. Riley reduced their price objective on shares of Quantum from $4.00 to $2.75 and set a neutral rating for the company in a research report on Thursday, June 9th.
+Lake Street Capital reduced their price objective on shares of Quantum from $6.00 to $4.00 and set a buy rating for the company in a research report on Thursday, June 9th.
+Finally, Northland Securities reduced their price objective on shares of Quantum from $7.00 to $6.00 in a research report on Thursday, June 9th.

-A number of institutional investors have recently modified their holdings of QMCO.
-Walleye Capital LLC acquired a new position in shares of Quantum during the first quarter worth $912,000.
-Virtu Financial LLC acquired a new position in shares of Quantum during the 1st quarter worth about $28,000.
-State Street Corp increased its holdings in shares of Quantum by 7.9% in the 1st quarter.
-State Street Corp now owns 874,452 shares of the company’s stock valued at $1,985,000 after acquiring an additional 64,208 shares during the last quarter.
-Engineers Gate Manager LP raised its position in shares of Quantum by 792.6% during the 1st quarter.
-Engineers Gate Manager LP now owns 206,774 shares of the company’s stock worth $469,000 after acquiring an additional 183,609 shares in the last quarter.
-Finally, Invesco Ltd. lifted its stake in Quantum by 189.7% during the first quarter.
-Invesco Ltd. now owns 140,057 shares of the company’s stock worth $318,000 after purchasing an additional 91,709 shares during the last quarter.
+Several institutional investors and hedge funds have recently made changes to their positions in the business.
+BlackRock Inc. raised its position in Quantum by 2.3% during the fourth quarter.
+BlackRock Inc. now owns 3,932,343 shares of the company’s stock valued at $21,706,000 after acquiring an additional 89,636 shares in the last quarter.
+Vanguard Group Inc. raised its position in Quantum by 7.1% during the first quarter.
+Vanguard Group Inc. now owns 2,754,020 shares of the company’s stock valued at $6,251,000 after acquiring an additional 182,427 shares in the last quarter.
+State Street Corp raised its position in Quantum by 7.9% during the first quarter.
+State Street Corp now owns 874,452 shares of the company’s stock valued at $1,985,000 after acquiring an additional 64,208 shares in the last quarter.
+Walleye Capital LLC bought a new position in shares of Quantum in the first quarter valued at approximately $912,000.
+Finally, Engineers Gate Manager LP raised its position in shares of Quantum by 792.6% in the first quarter.
+Engineers Gate Manager LP now owns 206,774 shares of the company’s stock valued at $469,000 after purchasing an additional 183,609 shares during the period.
 Institutional investors own 80.07% of the company’s stock.

 Quantum Corporation provides products for storing and managing digital video and unstructured data in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 The company offers StorNext software systems that enable high-speed ingest, editing, processing, and management of digital video and image datasets; and Scalar tape systems that provide long-term data storage facility to archive and preserve digital content for decades.